esteinberg/plantuml4idea/README.md

 * PlantUML code must be inside @startuml and @enduml tags to be rendered.
-* To be able to generate many diagram types, you must have [Graphviz](https://www.graphviz.org/download/) installed on your machine.
-For Windows, use [Development version](https://ci.appveyor.com/project/ellson/graphviz-pl238), not Stable 2.38 - that one is very old.
-You have to select your OS/Release and then go in `Artefact` tab to get .exe file or zip.
-About screen tests your installation.
+* To be able to generate many diagram types, you must have [Graphviz](https://www.graphviz.org/download/) installed on your machine (not needed for Windows, it is bundled in the PlantUML jar).

 # [AsciiMath installation](https://plantuml.com/ascii-math)